 Different types of doctors who specialize in treating tumors, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 It is important for people with a GIST to have their treatment plan determined by a medical team that specializes in sarcomas, as it has been shown that this improves a person's chances of survival.
 Cancer care teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
 Learn more about the clinicians who provide cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of tumor, possible side effects, the patient’s preferences, and the patient’s overall health.
 The doctor will look at many factors to determine the best treatment, including the tumor’s:

 Whether it has already spread

 Whether the tumor ruptured, either on its own or as a result of surgery

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of conversations are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for GIST because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-For patients with a localized GIST, surgery is the standard treatment and should be performed whenever possible.
-Often the tumor can be completely removed through surgery.
 A surgical oncologist is a doctor who specializes in treating cancer by surgery.